 - Create What-if scenarios to explore the changes to degree requirements should a student wish to change his/her degree, major or minor.

 - Review academic progress toward graduation by using an interactive on-line report or two more condensed PDF reports.

 Marquette University strives to integrate qualified students with disabilities as fully as possible into all aspects of university life.
 The Office of Disability Services, has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
-Accommodations determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
-Examples of possible accommodations or services provided to students with disabilities include: lecture notes, testing arrangements, alternative texts, interpreting, self-advocacy guidance, etc.
+Accommodation determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
+Examples of possible accommodations or services provided to students with disabilities include: lecture notes, testing arrangements, texts in alternative formats, interpreting, self-advocacy guidance, etc.